NextNav unveils Unity plugin for fixing vertical positions in mobile location-based games

 When you play location-based games like Pokémon Go, you can’t hunt for creatures on vertical levels in a skyscraper.
 You can only hunt for creatures on the ground floor.
 But that could change, as 3D geolocation service NextNav announces a plugin for vertical positioning in the Unity game engine.

-The Sunnyvale, California-based NextNav said the move will enable millions of game and app developers to easily access its Pinnacle service.
+Sunnyvale, California-based NextNav said the move will enable millions of game and app developers to easily access its Pinnacle service.
 This would enable games to fix the position of a player in vertical environments, such as skyscrapers, apartment buildings, or malls.
-NextNav makes it so the game will know what floor you’re on as well as your coordinates.
+NextNav makes it so the game will know what floor you’re on, as well as your coordinates.

-That’s probably not going to happen right away, since some of those places are empty now due to the pandemic, and it takes some time for developers to work it into their games.
-But Chris Gates, the head of the commercial gaming business at NextNav, said in an interview with GamesBeat that the integration is simple, as developers just need to integrate a single line of code into their games.
+That’s probably not going to happen right away, since some of those places are empty now due to the pandemic, and it takes some time for developers to work this into their games.
+But NextNav commercial gaming business head Chris Gates said in an interview with GamesBeat that the integration is simple, as developers just need to integrate a single line of code into their games.

 Pinnacle delivers precise altitude data to unlock 3D experiences for geolocation applications.
 To date, location-based applications have been limited to open spaces or one-story buildings, where a simple X and Y-axis location will suffice.
 Yet approximately 84% of the U.S. population lives in urban areas where multistory buildings make up most of the landscape.
 Trick Gaming plans to use Pinnacle to deliver vertical location in an upcoming game.